input-output-hk/atala-prism/credentials-verification/docs/protocol/protocol-v0.1.md

 ## Validation

 There are two notions related to operations: we say that an operation is **valid** if it is well-formed - has all required fields - and it is not larger than defined limits.
-Validity depends only on the operatioon itself and system parameters, not on its state.
+Validity depends only on the operation itself and system parameters, not on its state.
 We say that operation is **correct** if it is valid, signed properly, and it is either creation operation or refers the previous operation correctly.

 Operations that are not valid must be discarded by the node and not included in the block.
 Inclusion of even one invalid operation renders the whole block invalid and it must be ignored by the nodes.
 On the other hand operations correctness should not be checked before inclusion - the block can include incorrect operations.
 It is checked during state updates - incorrect operations are ignored, but one or more incorrect operations don't affect processing other operations in the block.